-- 1> Press Patch (one of the blue function buttons bottom right), then [Dimmers]. - [DMX Line=] shows you which of the DMX output lines you are patching onto.
+- 1> Press Patch (one of the blue function buttons bottom right), then [Dimmers]. - 2> [DMX Line=] shows you which of the DMX output lines you are patching onto.
 Enter a new number to change the line.
-[Address =] shows the DMX address about to be patched.
-You can change this by typing in the new address on the numeric keypad and pressing Enter. - 3> To patch a single dimmer, press a Fixture Select button.
+[Address = ] shows the DMX address about to be patched.
+You can change this by typing in the new address on the numeric keypad and pressing Enter.

+- 3> To patch a single dimmer, press a Fixture Select button.
 To patch a sequence of dimmers each to its own button, press [Quantity] and set the number of dimmers then press the first select button.
-Alternatively, hold down the Select button for the first dimmer in the range, then press the last Select button in the range.
-On the Touch Wing, run your finger across the buttons.
-The range of dimmers will be patched to sequential DMX addresses.

-- 4> The Select buttons light up dimly to show they are patched.
-Touch buttons turn dark blue and show fixture details. - 5> Repeat from step 2 for other dimmers. - When setting the DMX address using [Address=], you can set the DMX line (universe) as well by entering {line}.{DMX}, for example 2.56 will set DMX address 56 on DMX line 2. - To see how DMX channels are patched, press View (next to the numeric keypad) then Patch to show the Patch View window.
-If you don't have a Touch Wing connected, press View then [Fixture Patch].
-The fixture patch view is described on the next page. - [User Number = xx] allows you to set a user-defined number for each dimmer or fixture patched, to help you identify them later.
-You can also edit the User Number from the Repatch Fixture menu. - You can patch multiple dimmer channels to a single handle.
+Alternatively, run your finger across the buttons on the screen.
+The range of dimmers will be patched to sequential DMX addresses. - 4> The onscreen Select buttons turn dark blue and show fixture details when they are patched. - 5> Repeat from step 2 for other dimmers. - When setting the DMX address using [Address=], you can set the DMX line (universe) as well by entering {line}.{DMX}, for example 2.56 will set DMX address 56 on DMX line 2. - To see how DMX channels are patched, press View (next to the numeric keypad) then Patch to show the Patch View window. - [User Number = xx] allows you to set a user-defined number for each dimmer or fixture patched, to help you identify them later.
+You can also edit the User Number from the Repatch Fixture menu.

+- You can patch multiple dimmer channels to a single handle.
 This can be useful if, for example, you want to control all the lights for one area together.
 To do this, just press the same Fixture Select button again when patching the new dimmer channel.
 You can tell the dimmer channel has patched OK because the DMX address will increase by 1. - If you need to remove a dimmer from multiple dimmers on a single handle without losing programming, make a copy of the handle then repatch the copy to the individual dimmer address.